‘They Took Him From Me’: Wife Finds Marine Veteran Husband Fatally Shot After He Asks Drivers To Stop Speeding

 - 101-Year-Old WWII Vet Killed In Las Vegas After Two Women Slam Into His Vehicle During High-Speed Police Chase

-- A Virginia Man Didn't Want a Couple to Identify Him After a Failed Break-In.
-So He Returned Days Later And Executed the Army Colonels.
+- A Virginia Man Worried a Couple Could Identify Him After a Break-In.
+So He Returned Days Later and Executed the Army Colonels.

 - ‘It’s Senseless’: D.C.
 Police Arrest Teenager Accused Of Killing Landscaper In Suspected Road Rage Incident

-One week after the deadly incident, on July 29, police said officers in Muncie arrested the drivers, who had left the state after the shooting but had since returned.
+One week after the deadly incident, on July 29, 2022, police said officers in Muncie arrested the drivers, who had left the state after the shooting.

-Brandi Zirkle, 33, and Ryan Geesy, 22, were each charged with obstruction of justice and assisting after the fact.
+Brandi Zirkle, 34, and Ryan Joseph Geesy, 23, were each charged with obstruction of justice and assisting after the fact.

 “I just want people to know he was an amazing human.
 Kind and funny,” the victim’s wife said in a statement to WTHR.
 “He served his country proudly in Iraq and loved his Marine Brotherhood.
 He was my entire world and they took him from me.”